Jesper Who Herded the Hares: Literary variants

 A literary version titled The Enchanted Whistle (Le sifflet enchanté) is attributed to French author Alexandre Dumas: the young peasant receives a magic whistle from a mysterious old lady to command the creatures.
 The king sets three tasks for him, the first to herd one hundred hares, which he does with ease by the use of the whistle.
 The king tries to make the boy fail by buying one hare from him.
 After the three tasks are accomplished, the king prepares the "sackful of lies" as a final test for the peasant.

 Another French variant of the tale type was adapted and retold as The Magic Whistle.

 Adaptations

+Peter Asbjornsen's version was adapted in the Soviet Union in 1960 as a 20 minute cartoon named «Королевские зайцы» (The Royal Hares).

 The German version of the tale, by Ludwig Bechstein, was adapted into a Märchenfilm in 1977, titled Der Hasenhüter (de).

 A Hungarian variant of the tale was adapted into an episode of the Hungarian television series Magyar népmesék ("Hungarian Folk Tales") (hu), with the title Nyúlpásztor ("The Rabbit-Herd").